Login or Register to make a submission.

 REFERENCING

-Referencing in the manuscript should follow the standard Harvard style:
+Referencing in the manuscript should follow the standard APA 7th style:

 General referencing ‘rules’

-1. If there are more than three authors, the first name followed by ‘et al.’ is permissible in the text but all the authors’ names should be spelt out in full in the reference list.
+1. If there are more than three authors, the first name followed by ‘et al.’ is permissible in the text but all the authors’ names should be spelt out in full in the reference list (up to 20 authors).

-2. All references in the text and endnotes must be specified by the authors’ last names and date of publication together with page numbers if direct quotations are used (for example, Currie 2010: 50-51).
+2. All citations in the text and notes must be specified by the authors’ last names and date of publication together with page numbers if direct quotations are used (for example, Currie, 2010, pp. 50-51).

-4. Enclose within a single pair of parentheses a series of references, separated by semicolons (for example, Carrington 2010; Walters 2003).
+3. Enclose within a single pair of parentheses a series of references, separated by semicolons (for example, Carrington, 2010; Walters, 2003).

 The reference list